csci104/site/labs/lab7/index.md

 Any questions, thoughts or concerns?
 How can we help you?

 ## Heaps & Priority Queues
-This lab will be covered during lab sections between Feb 26 - Mar 3, 2021.

 In today's lab, we're going to focus on priority queues, an important data structure that you'll need to understand for the next assignment and beyond.